-EXPEDITE YOUR SEACH FOR A
+EXPEDITE YOUR SEARCH FOR A

-Business Intelligent Analyst or BI Analyst
+Business Intelligence Analyst or BI Analyst

 In identifying your specific professional talent on-demand, you have options on what basis you are considering by reviewing roman numerals II, III & IV below.